‘From Imagination to Reality’

 There are so many wonderful titles out there that provide the encouragement we desperately need, they may indeed bridge the skills gap we are currently experiencing in the UK.

 This will be the first prize to concentrate solely on STEAM in children’s books and will cover all ages from 0 to young adults, as well as all genres and subject matters.
-We are now taking submissions to consider for short listing.
-The shortlist will be announced in February 2019, followed by the category winners and overall winner being announced at UCLan’s Lancashire Science Festival in June 2019.
-The shortlist will be judged by Jake Hope (Children’s Book Consultant), Amy McKay (SLYA winner 2016), Lucas Maxwell (SLYA winner 2017), Rod Woodcock (Vice President of BIS), Chris Welch (Professor of Astronautics), Flow Adepoju (Entrepreneur and Founder of MDMFlow) and one judge still to be announced.
+Category winners and overall winner will be announced at UCLan’s Lancashire Science Festival in June 2019.
+The shortlist will be judged by Jake Hope (Children’s Book Consultant), Amy McKay (SLYA winner 2016), Lucas Maxwell (SLYA winner 2017), Rod Woodcock (Vice President of BIS), Chris Welch (Professor of Astronautics), Flow Adepoju (Entrepreneur and Founder of MDMFlow) and Charlotte Eyre (The Bookseller).

 Please find information on eligibility and the application process here.